Potential London NFL franchise: Visas

 As of 2013, players appearing in International Series games were admitted on temporary working visas, a situation which would not be possible for players working a full home schedule, which would require visas to be issued by a UK government recognised governing body for the sport.
-Although the British version of the game is administered by the British American Football Association (BAFA), it is not recognised by the UK government for visa purposes.
+Although the UK has a national governing body for the game, the British American Football Association (BAFA), it is not recognised by the UK government for visa purposes; in addition, the BAFA organizes its own National Leagues, which has five London-based teams.
 In order to clear these obstacles, it has been suggested the NFL would either have to create its own governing body in the UK, or work through BAFA after they gain approval.
-Although not expected to fail, it has been speculated that approval of the governing body could be conditional on restrictions being placed on the activities of the NFL in the UK that would not apply to US teams, depending on the government's view of how the visas benefit sport in the country.
+Although not expected to fail, it has been speculated that approval of the governing body could be conditional on restrictions being placed on the activities of the NFL in the UK that would not apply to the NFL's US teams, depending on the government's view of how the visas benefit sport in the country.
 Analogies have been drawn to soccer, where players from outside the European Union (which the UK was formerly part of) must be shown to be bringing something "special and different", and teams are required to comprise a minimum number of EU citizens.
 Individual visas may still also be denied due to issues such as criminal convictions.